kubeshop/botkube/docs/investigation/configuration/2022-09-07-persistent-cfg-from-commands.md

 ## Single source of truth

 While I was considering different approaches, I wanted to make sure we have a single source of truth for our config - a ConfigMap.
-The idea is that every `@BotKube` command that saves some state (e.g. `@BotKube notifier stop`), writes the state to the same ConfigMap.
+The idea is that every `@Botkube` command that saves some state (e.g. `@Botkube notifier stop`), writes the state to the same ConfigMap.
 If we're using ConfigMap, the concurrent write already resolved by Kubernetes itself (`resourceVersion`).

-- As it is right now, BotKube always loads the configuration during it start from the files (including mounted ConfigMap).
+- As it is right now, Botkube always loads the configuration during it start from the files (including mounted ConfigMap).
-- `@BotKube` commands results in Kubernetes API calls which modify ConfigMap with config.
+- `@Botkube` commands results in Kubernetes API calls which modify ConfigMap with config.
 - As the ConfigMap is mounted, Config Watcher detects the change.

-To support Helm upgrade and `@BotKube` commands, I modified the Helm chart to make it work.
+To support Helm upgrade and `@Botkube` commands, I modified the Helm chart to make it work.

 ### Simple PoC

 This scenario proves that the single source of truth works as expected.
-It imitates changes done by `@BotKube` commands and Helm upgrade.
+It imitates changes done by `@Botkube` commands and Helm upgrade.
 While in this scenario I used Secret, same thing can be achieved with ConfigMap.

 Patch the `communicationsecret.yaml` file.